Alia5/insvex.http/README.md

 insvex.http is a modern, simple and ⚡-fast http server index built with [svelte](https://svelte.dev)[-kit](https://kit.svelte.dev)

-It can be configured to run as a standalone http- / file-server with SSR server with SSR (server side rendering) or run as SPA (single page application)
+It can be configured to run as a standalone http- / file-server with SSR (server side rendering)
+*or* run as SPA (single page application)
 <sub>Thanks, SvelteKit ❤️!</sub>

 Regardless of the configuration, insvex.http can (and should be) used in conjunction with your already existing webserver, like nginx.